High Blood Pressure in Women: 5 Key Points

 One fact worth mentioning is that when women go through menopause, there is a much higher possibility that they will suffer from high blood pressure than men of the same age will.

-Moreover, having a blood pressure monitor at home would be extremely useful, as this allows you to check your blood pressure any time.
+Moreover, having a blood pressure monitor at home would be extremely useful, as this will allow you to check your blood pressure any time.

 Any effort or investment you make to monitor your blood pressure, no matter how small, will help you to look after yourself better.
 Below, we explain 5 facts about high blood pressure that are important to have in mind if you’re a woman.

-1. The number of women with high blood pressure is more and more frequent
+1. High blood pressure in women is more and more frequent

-In the last couple of decades, the amount of high blood pressure cases found in women has risen.
-This is, without a doubt, a fact that catches our attention and one that we should remember.
+In the last couple of decades, the cases of high blood pressure in women have risen.

 The following factors could be a cause of this: